Skip to main content

 Report overview

-The System Health Review report facilitates recurring reliability check-ins grouping your Nobl9 SLOs by projects or services and labels of your choice through the remaining error budget metric in a table format.
+System Health Review facilitates recurring reliability check-ins grouping your Nobl9 SLOs by projects, services, and labels of your choice through the remaining error budget metric in a table format.

-The report gives both aggregated and dispersed views of the overall system health for SLOs residing in selected projects or services.
+The report gives both aggregated and detailed views of the overall system health for SLOs residing in selected projects or services.
 The four color-coded categories reflect the available error budget of the SLOs:

 Healthy SLOs